© 2019 Samantha Jenkins

 But 'someday' dreams are different.

-They're a type of wishful thinking, where 'someday' the perfect person, situation, or thing is going to come along and completely transform your life for the better.
+This is really just a form of wishful thinking, where you imagine that 'someday' the perfect person, situation, or thing is going to come along and make EVERYTHING better.

-Maybe, for you, it's that amazing job, ideal soul-mate, perfect body, financial success, beautiful baby, or gorgeous home.
+It could be the perfect job, ideal soul-mate, beautiful body, financial success, or gorgeous home.

 ❶ You Live for the Future

-You can have your eyes, and energy, so firmly fixed on a better horizon that your present life becomes little more than something you've got to get through.
+You can have your eyes so firmly fixed on some imaginary future that your present life becomes little more than something you've got to get through and endure.

-But you only ever live in the present moment, not 'someday' in the future.
+But you only ever live in the present moment - not in your idealised future.

-The risk: you fail to see all the blessings, and opportunities, in your life right now.
+The risk: you fail to see all the blessings, possibilities, and opportunities in your life right now.

 ❷ You Stay Passive

-The dream of a fairytale ending can make you hold-out, like a damsel-in-distress, for that perfect person, situation, or thing to come and save you.
+Your dream of a fairytale ending can keep you holding-out, like a damsel-in-distress, for that perfect person, situation, or thing to come along and save you.

-In the meantime, you take minimal responsibility, or direct action, for improving your life today.
+In the meantime you take minimal responsibility, and no direct action, for improving your life today.

-The risk: you spend a lifetime waiting for a saviour that never comes.
+The risk: you spend a lifetime waiting for an imaginary saviour who comes.

 ❸ You Get Stuck in A Mental Trap

-Your 'someday' dreams can keep you stuck in an addictive mental trap.
+Your 'someday' dreams can keep you stuck in an addictive mental cycle that looks like this:

-The risk: you cycle through drama, and pain, which impacts your life in negative ways.
+The risk: you continually cycle through this addictive loops, which then impacts your life in negative ways.

 ❹ Nothing Really Changes

-'Someday' you might get the dream job, soul-mate, opportunity, money, body, baby, or home only to realise that nothing’s really changed INSIDE of you - the struggle, suffering, and pain is STILL there.
+'Someday' you might get that dream job, soul-mate etc. only to realise that nothing’s really changed INSIDE of you - the struggle, suffering, and pain is STILL there.

-The risk: you find another 'someday' dream, and start the process all over again.
+The risk: you find another 'someday' dream to focus on, and start the process all over again.

-As hard as it can be to accept, it's highly unlikely that any person, situation, or thing is going to come along and transform your life into some perfect utopia.
+In reality, it's unlikely that one person, situation, or thing will ever transform your life into some perfect utopia.